thebracket/bqos-oss/README.md

 > This project is based on the excellent [LibreQOS](https://github.com/rchac/LibreQoS) project.
 It is hoped that this can be useful for the upstream project.

+**Please note that the Open Source port isn't quite ready for production yet.
+I'm still porting it over from our overly coupled to our network version.
+You should be able to get it to work, but there's quite a bit of work ahead for me --- documentation, cleaning up hard-coded paths and similar.**

 ## What is BracketQOS?

 `BracketQOS` is a Rust implementation of [LibreQOS](https://github.com/rchac/LibreQoS), with a web front-end.
 It seeks to provide CAKE-based QoS/QoE for WISPs (Wireless Internet Service Providers), with an interface that helps your support team.
 We run it in production, and have been very happy with the overall results.